 I’m also kind of impressed that we’re moving onto more advanced activities than the simple toddler crafts of our earlier crafting adventures.
 Now we’re doing more pre-writing and counting.
 I guess that’s what happens when a little dude gets to be more of a big dude.

-Apple Counting Preschool Activity
+Apple Counting Preschool Activity for Fall

 This simple activity only uses a few tools.